vhscom/after-dark/docs/content/feature/custom-homepage.md

     └── Thing
 ```

-And may be enhanced using front matter:
+Which may be enhanced using front matter:

 ```
 ├── archetypes